 One of the most enduring stories from Alabama during the Civil War concerns the stand taken by the “hill people” of Winston County against the secession of the southern states from the US.
+Too poor to own slaves and unwilling to risk their lives for the rich men who did, they rejected the optimistic and bellicose anti-North frenzy that had spread throughout the south.
 It’s not true that the “Free State of Winston” seceded from Alabama, but it did officially remain neutral throughout the war at great cost to lives, property, and business.

 We heard a little of that “Free State” candor in a recent case from Winston County Juvenile Court, A.S. v.
 T.R.B., Case No. 2150996 (Ala.
 Civ.
 App.
 June 9, 2017).
-It’s not yet up on Google Scholar, but I’ll keep an eye on it and add the link when it’s available.
 The case focuses on the arcane issue of substantive due process vs procedural due process.
 I don’t care much about that, and the odds are you don’t care much about it either, so let’s focus instead on the plain-spoken juvenile court judge and his admonition to the unmarried parents before him.

 Each parent apparently had assured the judge that he or she was drug free.
 When the mother alleged that the father had a drug problem, the court ordered each parent to submit to a drug test.
 The judge ordered both parents to submit to a drug test, and both tested positive.
 Mom’s screen was positive for THC (marijuana).
 Dad’s was positive for THC and a faint trace of methamphetamine.